thias/puppet-nagios/README.md

 part is much more generic and has been tested on both RHEL and Gentoo.

 Please note that this module is not for the faint of heart.
-Even I (the author) have my head hurt each time I have to make modificiations to it...
+Even I (the author) have my head hurt each time I have to make modificiations to it... but it is worth it, as it enables to have monitoring automatically enabled by default for all services detected on the nagios clients.

 ## Requirements